saint-bando/WHSTechNotes/journal.md

 # february 18, 2025
 I learned about sorting algorithms in coding I watched a YouTube video that explained how bubble sort and quicksort work.
 It was really interesting because it showed me how these algorithms organize data and make programs run faster.

+# february 24, 2025
+Technology can help teachers and counselors stay updated on youth slang by using social media and apps where new words pop up.
+They can also use AI tools to track and understand slang in real-time.
+This helps them connect better with students and understand what they're saying.
+However, keeping these tools updated can be tough, and there's a chance of misinterpretation.

+Using slang translation tools in educational apps or chatbots can make communication easier and build trust, but it also comes with challenges.
+Schools might think about tracking and teaching slang informally instead of making it a formal lesson.
+Misunderstandings of slang can create barriers and lead to miscommunication, so a balanced approach using technology and informal learning might work best.

 # march 3, 2025
 Last Friday, our class had a substitute teacher, and how we behaved really mattered.
 If we were respectful and followed the rules, it probably made their day a lot easier.
 But if we were noisy, didn't listen, or were rude, it likely made their job much harder and left them feeling stressed and unappreciated.
 If I could change anything, it would be to make sure everyone showed more respect and cooperation.
 Next time, I can personally make an effort to be more attentive and polite.
 This way, any substitute who comes in will feel respected and supported, making the day better for everyone.